Azure/k8s-infra/hack/generator/spec/case-study-fixed-storage-version.md

 The storage version of `Person` written by the preview release will have no values for `FirstName`, `LastName`, and `MiddleName`.

-Similarly, the storage version of `Person` written by an eariler release will have no values for `KnownAs`, `FamilyName`, or `FullName`.
+Similarly, the storage version of `Person` written by an earlier release will have no values for `KnownAs`, `FamilyName`, or `FullName`.

-These kinds of cross-version conversions cannot be automatically generated as they require more understanding the semantic changes between versions.
+These kinds of cross-version conversions cannot be automatically generated as they require more understanding of the semantic changes between versions.

 To allow injection of manual conversion steps, two interfaces will be generated as follows: